Krakow - guide

 In spring (May and June) and autumn (September and October) you can avoid the tourist crowds and enjoy the pleasant weather here.
 The city also has its charm before Christmas – you can enjoy the Christmas markets on the Main Square.

-Use trams and buses for easy movement around the city.
-Buy tickets in advance from machines at stops or in cars.
-We recommend purchasing one-day or multi-day tickets.
-If you have enough time, you can walk through the city center with the main sights.
-You can also rent bikes and ride some of the well-maintained bike paths.
-Or you can take a boat ride on the Vistula River.
+For easy movement around the city, use trams and buses.
+You can buy tickets in advance from machines at stops or directly in the cars, and now also via mobile applications.
+If you are staying here for longer, buy one-day or multi-day tickets.
+If you have enough time, explore the city center with its main sights on foot.
+You can also rent a bike and ride along one of the well-maintained cycle paths.
+You can also take a boat ride on the Vistula River.

 Try traditional Polish dishes in local restaurants such as pierogi, bigos and żurek.
 From the street snacks, we recommend the ubiquitous obwarzanek or zapiekanka.
 Coffee is best enjoyed in one of the cafes in Kazimierz.
 They offer a great atmosphere and excellent coffee.